 stricture - a narrowing of a section of the bowel due to bowel wall thickening, inflammation or scarring.

 sulphasalazine (Salazopyrin) - a drug that combines 5-ASA with sulphapyridine.
-It is often used to treat UC or occasionally Crohn’s Colitis.
+It is often used to treat UC, and occasionally for Crohn’s Colitis.

-suppository - a bullet-shaped capsule of a drug preparation which is inserted into the body through the anus into the rectum.
+suppository - a bullet-shaped capsule of a drug preparation that is inserted into the body through the anus into the rectum.
 This allows the drug to act directly on the affected area.

 sutures - stitches.